TeamSparkAI/mcp-link/README.md

 ## Development

-This project uses Node.js and the Commander package for CLI functionality.
+This project uses Node.js and is implement in TypeScript.
+It uses the Commander package for CLI functionality and Dockerode for container management.

 ### Prerequisites